dcai-workshop/dcai-workshop.github.io/_pages/about.md

 - Proposing New Datasets or Benchmarks

 The relevant topics are not confined to those listed above.
 We welcome all contributions that are pertinent to the WWW community, with a focus on developing, iterating, and maintaining data to drive its advancement and help build better AI algorithms.

+### Submission Details

+We invite both long research papers (5-10 pages) and short research/application papers (2-4 pages) including references.
+All submissions must be in PDF format and formatted according to the new ACM format published in [ACM guidelines](https://www.acm.org/publications/proceedings-template) (e.g., using the ACM LaTeX template on Overleaf [here](https://www.overleaf.com/gallery/tagged/acm-official#.WOuOk2e1taQ)) and selecting the "sigconf" sample.
+Following the WWW'24 conference submission policy, reviews are double-blind, and author names and affiliations should NOT be listed.
+Submitted works will be assessed based on their novelty, technical quality, potential impact, and clarity of writing (and should be in English).
+For papers that primarily rely on empirical evaluations, the experimental settings and results should be clearly presented and repeatable.
+We encourage authors to make data and code available publicly when possible.
+Accepted papers will be posted on this workshop website and will not appear in the WWW'24 proceedings and are thus non-archival (allowing you to submit works to DCAI at WWW'24 even if they are current under review elsewhere).
+The best paper (according to the reviewers' ratings and organizing committee) will be announced at the end of the workshop.

+All submissions must be uploaded electronically to EasyChair at: Submission Link Coming Soon.

+At least one of the authors of the accepted workshop papers must register for the workshop and be present on the day of the workshop.

+For questions regarding submissions, please contact us at: mohammad.hashemi@emory.edu